 The applicant has addressed the criteria cited in the Land Development Regulations applicable to the subject project under Section C, Terms of Agreement 4.
 Site Plan.
-Also addressed more specifically in subsection (c) as related to the conformity with the Amendment to the Major Development Plan.
+Also addressed more specifically in subsection (c) as related to the conformity with the Major Development Plan.